Hospital porters move patients and goods around a hospital.

 - moving deceased patients to the mortuary

-Your work could take you anywhere on the hospital site.
-In some hospitals you'll help with security, which could involve working on the reception desk and doing patrols.
+In some hospitals you'll help with security, which could involve working on the reception desk or doing patrols.

 These figures are a guide.